-The Bienniel of Illustration Bratislava (BIB)
+The Biennial of Illustration Bratislava (BIB)

 The Biennial of Illustration Bratislava (BIB) is one of the oldest international honours for children’s book illustrators.
 First granted in 1967 to Yasuo Segawa (Japan), it is one of the more prestigious children’s book awards today, along with the Hans Christian Andersen Awards.
 From the very beginning, BIB has been held under the auspices of UNESCO and the International Board on Books for Young People (IBBY) and with the support of the Ministry of Culture, Slovakia.

-Winners are selected by an international jury, and their original artwork is exhibited in Bratislava, Slovakia.
+Winners are selected by an international jury.

 There are 11 awards, with a grand prize presented for unique and outstanding illustration: